 |Late charges/ Interest/ Stamp tax||Lesser of 18% per annum or maximum rate allowed by Florida law.|

 |Application Fee||$250 - $5,000|

 |New Franchisee Training Fee||$2,000|

-The above information has been compiled from the FDD of the Burger King along with online sources.
+The above information has been taken from the FDD of Burger King.
+Year of FDD: 2016

 Franchise Direct's Disclaimer